-903.07.08 Quality Control
+903.08 Quality Assurance

-903.07.08.01 Inspection and Testing of Welds
+903.08.01 Inspection and Testing of Welds

-903.07.08.01.01 Qualifications of Companies and Individuals
+903.08.01.01 Qualifications of Companies and Individuals

-An independent testing company with no corporate affiliation with the Contractor shall be employed to carry out the non-destructive testing of welds.
+The Contract Administrator shall have an independent testing company carry out the non-destructive testing of welds.
 The independent testing company shall be certified by the Canadian Welding Bureau to the requirements of CSA W178.1 for bridge structures by radiographic or ultrasonic test methods.

-Testing shall be done by a non-destructive testing technician employed by an independent testing company.
-The non-destructive testing technician shall have documented evidence of training and professional knowledge, skill, and experience in non-destructive testing of structural steel welds and material and have a valid certificate showing qualification to a Level II or III according to CAN/CGSB-48.9712 and the Canadian Welding Bureau for the non-destructive testing specified.
+Testing shall be done by a non-destructive testing technician employed by the independent testing company.
+The non-destructive testing technician shall have documented evidence of training and professional knowledge, skill, and experience in non-destructive testing of structural steel welds and material and have a valid certificate showing qualification to a Level II or III according to CGSB 48.9712 and the Canadian Welding Bureau for the non-destructive testing specified.

-Visual inspections shall be performed by a welding inspector employed by an independent testing company.
-The welding inspector shall have documented evidence of training, professional knowledge, skill and experience in the visual inspection of structural steel welds and material, and have a valid certificate showing qualification to Level II or III according to CSA W178.2.
+A welding inspector, employed by an independent testing company, shall perform visual inspection.
+The welding inspector shall have documented evidence of training, professional knowledge, skill and experience in visual inspection of structural steel welds and material, and have a valid certificate showing qualification to a Level II or III according to CSA W178.2.

-903.07.08.01.02 Visual Inspection of Welds
+903.08.01.02 Visual Inspection of Welds

-A representative sample of not less than 30% of the welds, as determined by the Quality Verification Engineer, shall be visually inspected for conformance to the requirements of CSA W59, the Contract Documents, and the Working Drawings.
+A representative sample of not less than 30% of the welds, as determined by the Contract Administrator, shall be visually inspected for conformance to the requirements of CSA W59, the Contract Documents, and the Working Drawings.

-903.07.08.01.03 Non-Destructive Testing of Welds
+903.08.01.03 Non-Destructive Testing of Welds

-Radiographic or ultrasonic testing shall be carried out using procedures according to CSA W59.
+The non-destructive testing technician shall carry out radiographic or ultrasonic testing using procedures according to CSA W59.

-Ultrasonic or radiographic testing shall be carried out on the entire length of selected splice welds chosen at random by the Quality Verification Engineer or the Welding Inspector assigned to carry out visual inspection.
+Ultrasonic or radiographic testing shall be carried out on the entire length of selected splice welds chosen at random by the Contract Administrator or the welding inspector assigned to carry out visual inspection.
 Selection shall be based on the following criteria: